-Of course, the success and continued operation of the bank is largely reliant on those who have the day to day responsibility of running it.
-Our current Manager, Mr. Peter McKeon who assumed his role in January 2010 has continued to grow the business despite difficult economic conditions.

-Mr. McKeon and his staff - Supervisors; Maree Richardson and Kym Kelleher and Customer Service Officers; Tiffany Hunt, Jenny Lowe, Julie Pal, Kate Boni and Raelee Hockings continue to provide and deliver first class service at all times.
+Of course, the successful and continued operation of the Bank is largely reliant on those who have the day-to-day responsibility of running it.
+Our current Manager, Mr. Peter McKeon assumed his role in January 2010 and continues to increase the branch's business.
+Peter's efforts and those of the staff, Supervisors, Maree Richardson and Kym Kelleher and Customer Service Officers, Tiffany Hunt, Jenny Lowe, Julie Pal, Dianne Morrison and Jennie Nolan are to be congratulated despite difficult economic conditions.